geekzoo/go-cockroach/README.md

  <b>BUGS:</b>
   * show_sessions Panic if cockroach node is down and return nil
-  * Tcc or stdout carbon returns metric's per sql call N time per second. default aggration is ever 10 seconds loss of resolution unless changed in carbon.
+  * Tcc or stdout carbon returns metric's per sql call N time per second. default aggration is every 10 seconds resulting in loss of resolution unless changed in carbon even if changed to every second we still lose N per seconds.